-1. Nonprofit organizations exempt from Federal income taxes under section 501(c)(3) of the Internal Revenue Code, churches, or government units including public schools and municipalities.
+1. Be a nonprofit organization exempt from Federal income taxes under section 501(c)(3) of the Internal Revenue Code, churches, or government units including public schools and municipalities.
 If you do not have a 501(c)(3), you may enter into an agreement with a qualified nonprofit that will act as your fiscal agent.

-2. Organizations that have a governing board, and conduct business without discrimination on the basis of race, religion, gender, age, disability, or national origin.
+2. Have a governing board, and conduct business without discrimination based on race, religion, gender, age, disability, or national origin.

-3. Programs and projects serving the Clark County, Ohio Community.
+3. Provide programs and projects serving the Clark County, Ohio Community.

 What the Springfield Foundation Does Not Fund

 The Springfield Foundation does not award grants from discretionary funds for the following purposes:

 • Awards to individuals, including fellowships, travel, study, research, camps.

 • Support for individual political candidates and/or lobbying efforts,

 • Endowments outside of the Springfield Foundation.

 • Fraternal, political, labor, athletic, and social or veterans’ groups,